MLB Mt. Rushmores

 Los Angeles Dodgers Mt.
 Rushmore

-The Dodgers’ franchise owns a rich history in both Brooklyn — for 74 seasons dating to 1884 — and Los Angeles, where the Dodgers are playing their 54th season.
+The Dodgers’ franchise owns a rich history in both Brooklyn — for 74 seasons dating to 1884 — and Los Angeles, where the Dodgers have played since 1958.
 There was only one World Series title in Brooklyn (1955), but the team made nine World Series appearances while in Brooklyn, six of them coming in the franchise’s final 11 seasons there before moving west.
 There have been nine World Series appearances since moving to L.A., with the Dodgers winning five of them, the latest coming in 1988.

 For reasons that transcend the game itself, Robinson arguably belongs on baseball’s Mt.
 Rushmore.
 In his relatively short career with the Dodgers, Robinson won NL Rookie of the Year, an MVP in 1949 and the hearts of Dodgers fans, many of whom initially shunned the Hall of Famer.
 With his speed, defense, determination — not to mention talent — he was a catalyst in every aspect of the game.

 Four pitchers have more wins in a Dodgers’ uniform than Koufax, including three Hall of Famers.
 But during a five-year stretch from 1962-66, Koufax averaged 22 wins, seven shutouts, a 0.926 WHIP and 1.95 ERA.
 Suffice it to say that any manager would sign up for those numbers just once.
-Most pitchers’ dreams fall shy of those numbers for just once season.
 And two months before his 31st birthday, Koufax turned in his uniform, citing elbow pain as becoming too severe.

 The Duke had seven All-Star seasons in Brooklyn before moving west and having another two solid seasons in Los Angeles.
 From 1953-55 he finished in the top four in MVP voting each season, narrowly missing the award in 1955, falling just five points shy of teammate Roy Campanella.
 He is the Dodgers’ all-time leader in home runs and RBIs and is second in total bases and third in runs.

 It’s true that the historic franchise has several players and at least a couple of managers worthy of having their likenesses etched in Dodger stone, but Scully’s list of honors and awards and Hall of Fame memberships is endless.
-He received a lifetime achievement Emmy Award 16 years ago.
+He received a lifetime achievement Emmy Award 20 years ago.
 Scully began broadcasting for the team in Brooklyn in 1950.
 The native of New York made the move west with the team and has become synonymous with the franchise.
 Always working alone in the booth, the adept storyteller’s warm, conversational commentary not only describes the action on the field, but bestows upon listeners insight and knowledge in as entertaining way as anyone ever has from behind the microphone.
-Current Dodgers Matt Kemp and Clayton Kershaw were not yet born when the legendary voice was inducted into the broadcasters’ wing of the Hall of Fame in 1982.
+Current Dodger Clayton Kershaw was not yet born when the legendary voice was inducted into the broadcasters’ wing of the Hall of Fame in 1982.

 Zack Wheat, the franchise’s all-time leader in games played, hits and total bases, led the team to two World Series.